 New York City's regulations to control noise levels from concerts in the Naumberg Bandshell led to a Supreme Court case involving Rock Against Racism, in which the court ruled that while music is a form of protected expression, city officials could control volume levels without violating the First Amendment.
-(Photo by AP of the bandshell in the summer of 1970 during an anti-war rally.
-Reprinted with permission from The Associated Press.)
+Photo of the bandshell in 1970 during an anti-war rally.
+(AP Photo, used with permission from the Associated Press)

 In Ward v.
 Rock against Racism, 491 U.S. 781 (1989), the Supreme Court ruled that New York City officials could control the volume of amplified music at rock concerts in Central Park without violating the First Amendment.

 The decision clarified that time, place, and manner regulations on speech do not have to limit speech in the least restrictive way possible.

 City adopted regulations after complaints of excessive noise

 In an effort to control the volume at Naumberg Acoustic Bandshell, an amphitheater in Central Park, the city of New York adopted a regulation that required performers at concerts to use sound amplification equipment and a sound technician provided by the city.
 The city passed the regulation after repeated complaints of excessive noise by nearby residents and other users of the park.

 Rock against Racism, a group that regularly performed rock concerts at the shell, challenged the regulation, contending that it constituted an impermissible content-based restriction on speech.
 The group, which in the past had provided its own sound technician at concerts, also contended that the city could control noise in less speech-restrictive ways than forcing performers to use a city sound technician.

 Court upheld regulation against First Amendment challenge